 Can you have too many mystery snails in a fish tank?

-How many mystery snails should be in a tank?
+How many mystery snails in a 10 gallon tank?

 Typical freshwater snail appearance and behavior

 Snails have huge, muscular feet and can walk back and forth on their outer shells.
 The species can be hermaphrodite or not, reproducing sexually or asexually.

 Some ornamental species do not reproduce in freshwater, which can inhibit overpopulation in freshwater aquariums.
 Snails become more active at night and can be immobile during the day.
 Dead snails are usually suspended inside the shell; they will generate a robust unpleasant odor when moved.